wpzinc/wp-to-buffer/readme.txt

 == Frequently Asked Questions ==

+= Can I still auto post to Twitter? =

+Yes!
+Buffer is [not impacted](https://twitter.com/buffer/status/1652659063073783808) by Twitter's recent API changes in 2023.
+You can still auto post to Twitter with the WordPress to Buffer Plugin.

 = Isn't the Buffer API retired? =

 No; in October 2020, we're proud to have been selected as a Partner by Buffer.
 This ensures continued access to Buffer's API, meaning that WordPress to Buffer will continue to work.